Ali-Mahzarnia/brainconn2/readme.md

 ## Example
 Plot 3d brains with celebrelum

-Added features: IIT MNI coordinate Desikan84 Atlas with 84 regions, and a glass brain compatible including the cerebellum that didn't exist in the previous version.
+Added features: IIT MNI coordinate Desikan84 Atlas with 84 regions (and Desikan84num with region index based on [this list](https://github.com/Ali-Mahzarnia/atlasindex/blob/main/atlasindex.csv)), and a glass brain compatible including the cerebellum that didn't exist in the previous version.

 Example: